Dec 3, 2020

 The Winter issue of California Waterfowl soon will be landing in members’ mailboxes.
 Not a member?
 Not a problem.
-Join now by clicking here, and you’ll be on the list to get all future issues.
-Then email Editor John Geiger at firstname.lastname@example.org to get this issue mailed to you as well.
+Join now by clicking here, and you’ll be on the list to get future issues as long as you remain a member.
+Then email Editor John Geiger at email@example.com to get this issue mailed to you as well.

 Here are some of the highlights of the Winter issue: